AniHub-N/OrionChatbot/ICLA_Project2/README.md

 ## Conclusion

-This project demonstrates the impact of model choice and data augmentation on CIFAR-10 classificati
+This project demonstrates the impact of model choice and data augmentation on CIFAR-10 classification

 ## Run in Google Colab

 You can open and run this project in Google Colab here:
 [Open in Colab](https://colab.research.google.com/drive/1uMPY_mF4NyWrkpf6Vti9eNmWV_bh62eM?usp=sharing)